 Informal ways of dealing with complaints include:

-Staff need to know they have the right to make a formal complaint or approach the Equal Opportunity Commission at any stage.
+In the case that an informal solution does not result in a positive outcome, employees need to know they have the right to make a formal complaint or approach the Equal Opportunity Commission at any stage.